 Phone: (501) 682-VETS (8387) | Fax: (501) 683-7055 | In Person: Speech Building, Room 111 Office Hours: Monday – Friday | 8:00 a.m. to 5:00 p.m.

-Find culturally-responsive programming, education, and support at the Multicultural Center.
-The MC offers a wide array of empowering and supportive programming, such as the Student Affairs Diversity Initiatives (SADI), the SADI Mentoring Program, cultural celebrations - such as Hispanic Heritage Month and Black History Month - and more.
+The Multicultural Center offers a wide array of programming, such as the Student Affairs Diversity Initiatives (SADI), the SADI Mentoring Program, cultural celebrations - such as Hispanic Heritage Month and Black History Month - and more.
 We also host events like First Fridays at the MC, a safe space for students of color to connect and decompress, and Reality Checks, where our mentors present on topics relevant to you.
 Learn more on our website, and if you have questions, email us at email@example.com.

 In addition, the library offers